victorcynzo/cor/README.md

 - Optimized matplotlib figure sizing to match video resolution precisely (no more scaling artifacts)
 - Added comprehensive progress tracking to video processing, calibration, and heatmap generation
 - Improved terminal output formatting with proper carriage returns and flush operations
-- Enhanced Python fallback mode with full functionality implementation
+- Enhanced Python implementation with full functionality

-**✅ Validation**: All functionality tested and verified with test_video.mp4 - library now works reliably in Python fallback mode with professional-quality output.
+**✅ Validation**: All functionality tested and verified with test_video.mp4 - library now works reliably with professional-quality output.

 ---

 Cor is a comprehensive Python library for gaze detection and eye tracking in video files.
 It provides automatic calibration capabilities, professional heatmap generation, and comprehensive visualization tools for gaze analysis.
-The library works entirely in Python using OpenCV and matplotlib, making it easy to install and use across all platforms.
+The library is implemented entirely in Python using OpenCV and matplotlib, making it easy to install and use across all platforms.

 ## Features